useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 Then, I really want to make a package wrapping the SNAP library, which is a C++ network analysis library.
 Focused on very high performance.
-Nothing bad about iGraph, but SNAP is really designed to work with networks the size of 100,000 nodes and billions of edges, so it's really cool.
+Nothing bad about igraph, but SNAP is really designed to work with networks the size of 100,000 nodes and billions of edges, so it's really cool.

-David Robinson has also kindly asked me to take over gganimate, which I have sort of agreed on, on the terms that I rewrite it completely.
+David Robinson has also kindly asked me to take over **gganimate**, which I have sort of agreed on, on the terms that I rewrite it completely.
 Because I have some different thoughts on how the best API is going to be.
 And then I want to write books.
 I say that a lot.

-**Nick**:

-**Yeah.
-Oh, cool.**

-Thomas:

 So I think, just around New Year, I made three GitHub repositories for three books I want to write.
 I will never know if...or at some point I